truenas/documentation/content/Contributing/IssueReporting/JiraIssueReporting.md

 ## Issue Reporting in Jira
 iXsystems uses [Jira](https://www.atlassian.com/software/jira) to track bugs and develop features.
-You can view public issues without logging in, but you must create a Jira account to report bugs or suggest features.
+You can view public issues without logging in, but you must create an Atlassian account to report bugs or suggest features.

 ![TrueNAS Jira Project](/images/Contribute/Jira.png "TrueNAS Jira Project")